-A major in Psychology in the Science and Mathematics Course is minimally satisfied by the completion of 9 units value of Psychology units which have included 12.001, 12.052, 12.062, 12.152 and four Level III units.
+3. A major in Psychology is minimally satisfied by the completion of 12.001, two Psychology Level II units and four Psychology Level III units.

-2. A double major in Psychology in the Science and Mathematics Course adds an additional four Level III units to the four required for a single major.
+4. A double major in Psychology adds an additional four Psychology Level III units to the four required for a single major.
 The double major is available to students in the three year program and the four year program.

-3. Not all Level III units will necessarily be offered in each year.
+5. Not all Level III units will necessarily be offered in each year.